Walk. Walk. Walk. Running may have been a ‘go to’ exercise when

 three times a week.
 Being

-able to walk any distance for thirty minutes is essential!
+able to walk any distance for a half hour is essential!

 CONTACT Palmer Chiropractic Center